Gaddafi calls on Libyans to march on Tripoli

 "The enemy is delusional, NATO is retreating.
 It cannot go on forever in the air.
 NATO be damned," he shouted.
 "We will defeat them with determination, through will, commitment to freedom, sovereignty, dignity and glory.
 Never be afraid of them, only fear God, you are closer to God than they."

-In a nod to a speech he made early in the uprising against his 42-year rule, Gaddafi urged Libya's youth and tribal leaders to take control of their neighborhoods from the rebels.
+In a nod to a speech he made early in the uprising against his 42-year rule, Gaddafi urged Libya's youth and tribal leaders to take control of their neighbourhoods from the rebels.

 "Street by street, alleyway by alleyway, house by house," he cried.
 "The tribes that are outside of Tripoli must march on Tripoli.
 Each tribe must control its area and stop the enemy setting its foot on this pure land."